puzzlelang/puzzlelang.github.io/README.md

 <b>Inline variable</b>

-> This method can be used when a custom syntax is defined in the same scope as the puzzle script.
+> This method can be used when a custom syntax is defined in the same scope as the script.
 The syntax variable must be prefixed with `var:`

 ```javascript
 var syntax = {